 “There are no long-term survivors with systemic chemotherapy — zero.” – Dr. Paul Sugarbaker, M.D.

 The premise of HiPEC is simple: Cancerous cells are unable to survive high temperatures.
-By using surgery to gain direct access to affected body areas, doctors can remove any visible tumors and then apply specially heated chemotherapy medications.
+By using surgery to gain direct access to affected body areas, doctors can remove any visible tumors and then apply heated chemotherapy medications.
 These chemotherapy drugs are heated to an average of 107 degrees Fahrenheit and applied directly to the cancer location and its surrounding areas.

 Patients have espoused the procedure called “The Sugarbaker Technique”, including Alexis Kidd.
 Ms. Kidd underwent the aggressive HiPEC treatment and spoke glowingly of her results.